This post may contain affiliate links. Please see my disclosure policy for more details.

 How to get to the Central Coast:

-If you need to book accommodation, make sure you read my thorough guide on the best places to stay in Sydney or use the search box below to browse hotels and hostels.
+If you need to book accommodation in Sydney, make sure you read my thorough guide on the best places to stay in Sydney.
+I’ve lived all over Sydney, as I’m a house sitter, so I know all the top areas to stay in!

-If you’re looking for a longer trip, check out my recommended weekend getaways from Sydney.
-Happy exploring!
+If you’re looking for an overnight trip, check out my recommended weekend getaways from Sydney.
+You can also browse all my NSW guides for more ideas!

 Lisa Bull, founder of Dreaming of Down Under, has been living in Australia as a British expat since 2015.
 After travelling to every state and territory in Australia and living in Perth, Brisbane and Sydney, Lisa knows from first-hand experience the best destinations to visit in Australia and the best budget travel tips.
 Her guides on this blog have been read by over 700k readers and helped thousands of people achieve their dream of living in or travelling Australia.